 After you have MIDI Network Setup open, you will need to add a new session under My Sessions.
 Click the + button.
 The default session will be called Session 1.
 If you are running a MIDI session from another computer, it will show up under Directory.
 You will need to create a session and enable it first and then you can connect to the computer listed under Directory.
 Once connected, the session details on the right will be filled in.
 There is nothing else you need to configure.
 You can close Audio MIDI Setup now and finish configuring your other MIDI-enabled software or hardware.

 You can also use MIDI to control another program on the same Mac.
-This is often done with a lighting program called Lightkey.
-You can send MIDI notes from ProPresenter to trigger lighting scene changes or other actions in Lightkey on the same Mac.
+You would do this if you were wanting to trigger slides in ProPresenter from another program on the same Mac.
 You will not be creating a MIDI session for this.
 Instead, you will use the IAC Driver option that you saw on the first screenshot above.

 Double-click on the IAC Driver icon.
 After the IAC Driver Properties window opens, click on Ports.
 Verify that you have Bus 1 or click the + to add a port.
 You can change the port name if you want it to be more recognizable.
 Check the Device is online box.
+Click Apply if the option is available.
 You can close Audio MIDI Setup.

 After you have configured the session or IAC Driver, you will see it appear in ProPresenter under Sources and Destinations.
 If you don't see the settings right away in the MIDI Device settings, restart ProPresenter.